Welcome to PBS Mental Health

 Deborah L. Solari

-Deborah is one of our licensed professional counselors, but also acts as the Office Manager.
+Deborah is one of our licensed professional counselors, but also acts as the Practice Administrator.
 She has been with PBS Mental Health Associates since 1986.

 Terri has been with PBS Mental Health Associates since 2016.
 She works part-time in the front office.